GeorgeLeePatterson/clickhouse-datafusion/README.md

   could be provided as sql is being parsed.
 - Well, to be clear, you can do that currently, that is how `ClickHouseSessionContext` works.

+## `ClickHousePushdownUDF`, `ClickHouseFunctionNode`, and `datafusion-federation`

+TODO: Remove - explain and expand on the following:

+- When federation is enabled, no custom `Extension` node will be used.
+The result of query planning may differ than when federation is disabled.
+That is because `datafusion-federation` uses a different method to "federate" plans.
+- Explain details of the syntax of the clickhouse function
+  - The second argument is the RETURN type of the result of running the function on the remote `ClickHouse` server.
+If this is wrong, the query may fail.
+  - There are plans to loosen the syntax to allow automatic type coercion, but this needs more work.
+  - For example, there is not a simple way to specify that an `arrayJoin` will produce a `Utf8` as opposed to the `List(Utf8)` type that the DataFusion schema will reflect.

 ### Example Usage

 This example demonstrates: